 During HBOT, the air pressure in the hyperbaric chamber is ramped up two or three times higher than typical air pressure.
 This increased pressure allows your body and lungs to absorb and gather higher amounts of pure oxygen - much more than you would be able to inhale, even if you were breathing pure oxygen.

-If you're looking for an effective, efficient alternative to invasive procedures or heavy pharmaceutical medications, using a hyperbaric chamber in Rock Hill, SC is worth considering.
+If you're looking for an effective, efficient alternative to invasive procedures or heavy pharmaceutical medications, using a hyperbaric chamber in Charleston, SC is worth considering.
 Over the last few years, HBOT has exploded in popularity.
 More and more people are choosing to use hyperbaric chambers for certain conditions and ailments because they don't require surgery and have no serious side effects.

 During hyperbaric therapy treatment, air pressure in the chamber is ramped up so that it is many times higher than ambient air.
 This increased pressure compresses the breathable oxygen inside the hyperbaric chamber, which you breathe into your body by way of your lungs and skin.
 The air is then circulated throughout your body via your own bloodstream.